olpa/gf-tokipona/README.md

 The constructor `UseCl cl` makes a sentence by adding a dot at the end of the clause.

+All the constructors are commented in the file [grammar/GrammarBase.gf](grammar/GrammarBase.gf).

 ### Read the treebank

-For more constructions, see the examples in [treebank.json](./treebank.json).
-If a tokipona feature is explained in chapter `NN`, then the corresponding entries are under ID `tplangLNN*`.
+Toki Pona examples and corresponding parse trees can be found in [treebank.json](./treebank.json).
+If a feature is explained in chapter `NN`, then the corresponding entries are under ID `tplangLNN*`.

 A sample entry from the treebank: